resource-watch/slate/source/includes/api/_areas_v2.md

 # Areas v2

 The following endpoints merge together **areas of interest** and **subscriptions**.
-This means they can be used to transition away from subscriptions without the users loosing the subscriptions that they have already created.
+This means they can be used to transition away from subscriptions without the users losing the subscriptions that they have already created.

 Please ensure that you are using `v2` in the URL when requesting these endpoints.